LouisWCodes/Line_Sizing/README.md

 * AS_4130_HDPE_Capability_Matrix by Louis Walker — this file must be saved in same folder as code
   Data sourced from: https://www.vinidex.com.au/app/uploads/pdf/Vinidex-PE-Pipe-Capability-Matrix.pdf

 * pipe_data by Louis Walker — this file must be saved in the same folder as code.
-It contains simple epsilon values for common pipe materials
+It contains simple epsilon (roughness) values for common pipe materials

 * ASME_Concentric_Reducers_table by Louis Walker — this file must be saved in the same folder as code.
 It contains lengths for concentric reducers with data sourced from here:
   https://www.ferrobend.com/dimensions/ansi-asme/pipe-fitting/b16.9-concentric-reducer/

-* HDPE_Concentric_Reducers_table

-* Program assumes steady state flow and does not take into account effects such as heat transfer, nor does it
+* HDPE_Concentric_Reducers_table - this file contains information on concentric reducers for HDPE as listed here, from IPLEX: https://www.iplex.com.au/assets/Uploads/dc73cc0a04/POLIplex-PE-Pipes-Fittings-Technical-Guide.pdf .
+These fittings align with AS4130 and Iplex is a major supplier to the Gas Industry in Australia.

 ## USAGE